Rivian: Shipment of first models, IPO, and expansion (2021)

 In late 2023, it was reported that Amazon's total fleet size of the EDV had reached 10,000 units.
 In October 2023, the company also ended the exclusivity deal it had with Amazon, allowing Rivian to supply other commercial customers with its electric delivery vehicles.
 In December 2023 telecommunications company AT&T announced it would take delivery of the trucks from Rivian as part of a trial process for its fleet.

 In October 2023 Rivian announced plans to open a new Georgia manufacturing facility with an annual production capacity of 400,000 units in early 2024.
+In March, 2026, plans for vertical construction to begin by the end of 2026 were announced for the Georgia facility at a meeting of the Joint Development Authority of Jasper, Morgan, Newton and Walton Counties.